Buffalo Gap High School

 Buffalo Gap High School (BGHS) is a public school located in Swoope, Virginia.
 The Buffalo Gap class of 2007 scored higher in all SAT categories than every public school in Augusta County and inlying cities.
 The school draws its name from the nearby Buffalo Gap.

 Before the 2014-2015 school year, Dr. Ian Marshall replaced William Deardorff as the principal of BGHS.
 Deardorff had been the principal for over 20 years.

 Athletics

 Despite winning district championships in every major high school sport, Buffalo Gap's primary source of local and state-wide commendation has been for its running programs.
 The girls' track team has won the 2004, 2005, 2006, and 2007 Single A Virginia High School League State Championship Track Meet.
 The boys' cross country team has placed second in the VHSL State Championship Race (2000) and has won the State Cross Country Meet twice.
+Today, the track team maintains a consistently strong performance, particularly in the boys' 4x8 and 4x4 events, often qualifying for state competitions.
+These teams also consistently place well in the Shenandoah District and Region 1B.
+The girls' team has also continued to make appearances at the state level.

+In 2007, the varsity football team completed a perfect 14-0 season, winning the school's first state championship in football.

 The girls' basketball team won the state championship in 1984 and were runners-up in 1983.
-In 2007, the varsity football team completed a perfect 14-0 season, winning the school's first state championship in football.

 In March 2008 and 2009, the Varsity Girls' Basketball team won back-to-back Group A Division 1 State Championships.

+The girls' basketball team also made state runs multiple years in a row from the 2020-2021 season through the 2023-2024 season.
+In 2021, the girls' basketball team finished as Class 1A state runners-up, and in 2024, they were Shenandoah District champions and region 1B champions.

+Overall, the girls’ basketball program recognizes Kelly Hoover as their most accomplished athlete.
+She was part of the 1984 state championship team and scored over 2,000 points, making her the highest scoring basketball player in both the girls' and boys' basketball programs.
+Kelly went on to play collegiate basketball at Virginia Commonwealth University (VCU), where she held the Rams' career shooting record for 23 years.
+She is in the VCU Hall of Fame, and her jersey is retired and hangs in the Siegel Center today.